-- An assessment of designated sites within 200m of affected roads that are sensitive to N was undertaken following the methodology set out in Annex F of HA207/07.
-The assessment compared the current baseline situation, Opening Year DM and the Opening Year DS for NO_x concentrations and N deposition where it was applicable. - The UK Government's web-accessible APIS was used, along with the professional judgement of both air quality and ecology professionals, to consider whether designated sites relevant to annual mean AQOs for the protection of vegetation and ecosystems were sensitive to changes in N deposition.
+- 16.2.45 An assessment of designated sites within 200m of affected roads that are sensitive to N was undertaken following the methodology set out in Annex F of HA207/07.
+The assessment compared the current baseline situation, Opening Year DM and the Opening Year DS for NO_x concentrations and N deposition where it was applicable. - 16.2.46 The UK Government's web-accessible APIS was used, along with the professional judgement of both Air Quality and Ecology professionals, to consider whether designated sites relevant to annual mean AQOs for the protection of vegetation and ecosystems were sensitive to changes in N deposition.

-- 16.2.48 For the consideration of impacts on sensitive receptors relevant to N deposition, a transect was measured using GIS software from the boundary of the designated site to the centreline of the affected road having the largest influence on local concentrations.
+- 16.2.47 For the consideration of impacts on sensitive receptors relevant to N deposition, a transect was measured using GIS software from the boundary of the designated site to the centreline of the affected road having the largest influence on local concentrations.
 Transect points were then placed at the boundary and at 10m increments into the designated site up to 200m from the affected road centreline.
-The NO_x contribution at each transect point within the designated site was then calculated using the DMRB Simple Assessment methodology. - Where the assessment predicted annual mean NO_x concentrations at designated sites to be less than the annual mean NO_x AQO of 30μg/m3 or where changes above the AQO were imperceptible, it was considered likely that the impact of the proposed scheme on these receptors overall was Not Significant.
+The NO_x contribution at each transect point within the designated site was then calculated using the DMRB Simple Assessment Methodology. - 16.2.48 Where the assessment predicted annual mean NO_x concentrations at designated sites to be less than the annual mean NO_x AQO of 30μg/m3 or where changes above the AQO were imperceptible, it was considered likely that the impact of the proposed scheme on these receptors overall was Not Significant.
 Where the resulting NO_x concentration was found to exceed this AQO, further data calculations into the impact on N deposition were undertaken which were then compared to relevant UN Economic Commission for Europe (ECE) critical loads as identified in Section 16.4 (Potential Impacts).
-Where appropriate, these results have been used to inform Chapter 12 (Ecology and Nature Conservation). - Potential impacts on designated sites in relation to PM are not required to be assessed under DMRB guidance HA207/07.
-Consequently, their impact on designated sites was not considered further in this assessment.
+Where appropriate, these results were used to inform Chapter 12 (Ecology and Nature Conservation). - 16.2.49 Potential impacts on designated sites in relation to PM are not required to be assessed under DMRB guidance HA207/07.
+Consequently, their impact on designated sites was not considered in this assessment.

-- There is no government guidance published for assessing the significance of the effects of individual road schemes on regional emissions (which include greenhouse gases).
-Total Scottish emissions are managed and considered at a national (UK) level and not on a scheme by scheme basis. - The changes in regional emissions as a result of the proposed scheme were considered in the context of total UK emissions provided by the NAEI.
+- 16.2.50 There is no government guidance published for assessing the significance of impacts of individual road schemes on regional emissions (which include greenhouse gases).
+Total Scottish emissions are managed and considered at a national (UK) level and not on a scheme by scheme basis. - 16.2.51 The changes in regional emissions as a result of the proposed scheme were considered in the context of total UK emissions provided by the NAEI.
 The consideration of significance of the proposed scheme's impact on regional emissions was undertaken using professional judgement considering the change predicted and the sensitivity of the national (UK) total to change, with the outcome assessed as either Significant or Not Significant.